ava-labs/avalanchego/tests/fixture/bootstrapmonitor/README.md

      - If the images differ (or the file was not present), the data volume is initialized for a new test:
        - The data volume is cleared
-       - The image from the test configuration and and time are serialized to a file on the data volume
+       - The image from the test configuration and the time are serialized to a file on the data volume
      - If the images are the same, the data volume is used as-is to enable resuming an in-progress test.
  - `bootstrap-monitor wait-for-completion` is intended to run as a sidecar of the avalanchego container.
-It polls the health of the node container to detect when a bootstrap test has completed successfully, then polls for a new image to test and when one is found, updates the managing `StatefulSet` with the details of that image to trigger a new test.
+It polls the health of the node container to detect when a bootstrap test has completed successfully and then polls for a new image to test.
+When a new image is found, the managing `StatefulSet` is updated with the details of the image to trigger a new test.
 The process to detect a new image is the same as was described for the `init` command.

 ## Package details